Horst Tappert: Biography

 Horst Tappert was born on 26 May 1923 in Elberfeld (now Wuppertal), Germany.
 His father, Julius Tappert (1892–1957), was a civil servant; his mother was Ewaldine Röll Tappert (1892–1981).
 Following high school and at the age of 17, Tappert was drafted into the German Army during World War II.
 Aged 19, he was, according to his widow against his will, transferred from the Army to the Waffen-SS, where the author of the Derrick series, Herbert Reinecker, had also served.
-Initially a member of a reserve antiaircraft unit in Arolsen, he was listed as a grenadier with the 3rd SS Division Totenkopf in March 1943.
+Initially a member of a reserve anti-aircraft unit in Arolsen, he was listed as a grenadier with the 3rd SS Division Totenkopf in March 1943.
 In 1945, he was briefly a prisoner of war in Seehausen, Altmark.
 Following the war, he was hired as a bookkeeper at a theatre in Stendal, Germany, and became interested in acting.
 He took acting classes and gave his stage debut in Stendal, playing Dr. Stribel in Paul Helwig's Die Flitterwochen.

 In the following years, he changed employers several times, and in 1956, started working at the Kammerspiele, Munich.
 An independent actor since 1967, he worked as an actor until he died.